-Mobile users can use Zoom conference calling or Facebook Live, Instagram, and YouTube Live for their online events.
+Mobile users can use Zoom conference calling or Facebook Live, Instagram, and YouTube Live for free video conferencing.
 These provide a robust medium for capturing and sharing live recordings with comments and input from users who join the live broadcasts.
 These are also available for desktop and web users.

 In light of recent events, live video content conferencing will become a central avenue of communication and interaction.
 5G technology carries the promise of transmitting over 100 times more data than 4G, opening a more significant channel for instantaneous video streaming services.

-Dedicated webinar solutions, like the kind provided by ON24, provide organizations with a digital-first approach to streaming their conferences online.
+Dedicated webinar solutions and conferencing software, such as ON24, provide organizations with a digital-first approach to streaming their conferences online.

-These solutions can give organizations the ability to not only livestream events from anywhere in the world, but also intimately engage with those virtual attendees through engagement tools like Q&A, chat, polls, surveys and more.
+These solutions can give organizations the ability to not only livestream events in real time from anywhere in the world, but also intimately engage with those virtual attendees through engagement tools like Q&A, chat, polls, surveys and more.

-The combination of webinars and content hubs can also provide conference organizers with another way to facilitate conference live-streams, sessions, breakout sessions and more while staying on brand with event and providing a holistic conference experience.
+The combination of webinars and content hubs can also provide conference organizers with another way to facilitate conference live-streams, sessions and breakout sessions.
+Most importantly, this combo will help companies stay on brand and provide a holistic conference experience.